CoderCow/c2j-Player/CONTRIBUTING.md

 for JavaScript debugging.

 The general development cycle should be
+* Run the Debugging Grunt configuration once.
 * Run the Debug JavaScript configuration once (in debugging mode, bug icon).
-* Run the Debugging Grunt configuration once normally (in non-debug mode, arrow icon).
 * From now on: edit files in src, save and refresh browser.